Personal website of Gregory K. Maxey, Commander USN (Retired)

 I am a retired Submarine Ordnance Officer (U.S. Navy) with my anchor now set firmly in Marble, NC.
 That's me off to the port side.
 While I have taken off the uniform for the last time, I am remiss in providing an updated picture.
 Perhaps I will get to that one day.

-I spent a total of 30 years, two months and 20 days in military service to the United States.
+I spent a total of thirty (30) years, two (2) months and twenty (20) days in military service to the United States.
 I began my Navy career as a Seaman Recruit when I entered the service in October 1977.
 In April 1988, then a Chief Missile Technician, I was commissioned an Ensign, Limited Duty Officer (Submarine Ordnance).
 From Chief to Ensign seemed a fall of epic proportions, but the climb up the ranks again was both challenging and rewarding.

 The Navy was a great adventure.
 Previous duty assignments spanned the globe.
 I served at naval installations in Scotland, Hawaii, Guam, and up and down the eastern U. S. seaboard.
 I had some fantastic experiences on and below the vast Pacific and Atlantic oceans.